 This is an important question, because only criminal convictions can be vacated.
 Here is how a case generally proceeds from beginning to end:

-Even though a sentence was dismissed, the WSP might still record the outcome as a conviction.
+Even though a sentence was dismissed, the Washington State Patrol (WSP) might still record the outcome as a conviction.
 For instance, even if the case was dismissed following a deferred sentence, your criminal history will still show as a conviction.
-Most dismissals are not counted as conviction but are still public information provided by the WSP and the court where your case was heard.
+Most dismissals are not counted as a conviction but are still public information provided by the WSP and the court where your case was heard.